Pabhāvatī: Legends

 The king and queen of Malla discovered that Pabhāvatī was a perfect match for the statue's beauty.
 Their offer of marriage was accepted, and Pabhāvatī was brought to the Malla kingdom to marry Kusa.
 However, the Malla queen feared Pabhāvatī might divorce Kusa upon seeing his appearance, and imposed the condition that the couple would not live together during the day.
 After their marriage, Kusa ascended the throne and Pabhāvatī became queen.
 Eager to see her during the day, King Kusa disguised himself as a palace servant and sought opportunities to spy on her.
 One day, while Pabhāvatī was bathing, she noticed Kusa and was horrified by his appearance—she mistook him for an ogre and fled in shock.
 Once she realized it was her husband, she could not bear his appearance and returned to her home.

 Kusa followed Pabhāvatī and performed many menial tasks in an attempt to win her favor, but after seven months of effort, he was unsuccessful.
 Disheartened, he decided to leave the kingdom.
 Witnessing the situation, Śakra disguised himself as an envoy and sent a message to seven kingdoms, declaring that they could offer marriage proposals to Pabhāvatī now that she was divorced from King Kusa.
 When the kings from the seven kingdoms marched toward Madda with the intent to conquer it, the King of Madda, upon hearing the news, ordered Pabhāvatī to be killed and her body divided into seven parts to be given to the seven kings.
 Fearing for her life, Pabhāvatī sought forgiveness and pleaded for help from King Kusa.
 In response, Kusa defeated the seven kings in battle.
 However, he chose not to kill them and instead spared their lives, arranging for each of them to marry one of Pabhāvatī's seven sisters.

 In the Sinhalese version, to remove Kusa’s ugliness, Śakra places the octagonal gem called Virocana around his neck.
+This gem also appears in Mahā Ummagga Jātaka.

 Analysis

 According to Liz Wilson, the jataka's Buddhist authors used "ironic wit and double entendre" to illustrate "the futility of beauty, the rapacity of the sex act, and the perversity of sexual desire."

-Rolf Heinrich Koch examines the enduring influence of the Kusa-Jātaka narrative in Sri Lankan art, particularly through its visual adaptations across different periods.
-He identifies Richard Henricus's 1898 monochrome illustrations as a key early interpretation, which later inspired more vibrant lithographs by Maligawage Sarlis in the early 20th century.
-These prints, although deteriorating due to the climate, continue to serve as references for monastery decorations.
-Koch also describes a 1950s image series at Veherahena and modern single-frame depictions across Sri Lanka, noting that Kusa-Jātaka remains a significant cultural story, still taught in schools and adapted into media, such as the 2012 film Kusa Pabā.